 To find out more about our work in the US or to get involved in the US campaign, please email us at firstname.lastname@example.org .

-To download Biomass Monitor, a monthly US newsletter about biomass policies, developments and campaigns, please click here.
+To view and/or download The Biomass Monitor, a monthly US newsletter about biomass policies, developments and campaigns, published by Biofuelwatch, Energy Justice Network, Florida League of Conservation Voters and the Florida Environmental Justice Network, please click here.

 Biofuelwatch US has been working over the past years with allies to develop a network of activists across the country opposing biomass incineration.
 We have served on the coordinating committee, and helped the network to develop a “platform” position that goes beyond rejecting biomass to include a more holistic set of steps needed to address the problem of climate and energy.
 We continue to work to build support and membership.
 We have regular ongoing phone conference calls and a very active listserve for sharing information and strategies.
 Contact us if you are interested to join!
 You can read and sign on to the network’s platform, available here.

 We work to assist people at all levels – from community organizers and activists to state and federal level government representatives, to international grassroots and NGO groups, to delegates to the UN and other international bodies.
 We provide analysis and resources to help inform people about the threats presented by large scale bioenergy, in all its’ various forms.
 We continue to focus much of our attention on opposing large scale industrial wood bioenergy, a massive threat to forests and biodiversity as well as to human health.

 IN VERMONT: With support from a Fund for Wild Nature grant to Biofuelwatch and Energy Justice Network, the first effort to map the land footprint of a biomass facility, the McNeil biomass electricity generation station in Burlington Vermont was completed (work by our colleague Josh Shlossberg and EJN staff).